yuvalailer/simple-markdown-testing/README.md

 This project was made as a part of the [“Motion Planning for Robots”](http://acg.cs.tau.ac.il/projects “course website”) workshop in Tel-Aviv University, the department of CS, 2018, under the guidance of [Prof. Dan Halperin](http://acg.cs.tau.ac.il/danhalperin/homepage ).

-In this project, we created a framework for developing games of controlling real word robots in a competition between men and computer players.
+In this project, we created a framework for developing games of controlling real world robots in a competition between men and computer players.
 We also made two games using this framework, that can be played once the system is up.
 The system was developed with special emphasis on motion planning algorithms, and the games are meant to display the quality of the automated motion, in compercent to the human controlled one.

  We used the **Crazyflie drones**, **Optitrack** motion tracking system and various software (further details later in this document).